- American Indian Law

 - Led team of attorneys who obtained dismissal of all claims against Kenneth Langone, former Chair of the New York Stock Exchange (NYSE) Compensation Committee, relating to compensation of NYSE President Richard Grasso.
 The claims were brought by then New York Attorney General Elliott Spitzer.

-- Chambers USA: America's Leading Lawyers for Business, Litigation: White-Collar Crime & Government Investigations, 2006—present
+- Chambers USA: America's Leading Lawyers for Business, Litigation: White-Collar Crime & Government Investigations (District of Columbia)

 - AV® Peer Review Rated, Martindale-Hubbell